riddbtw/apex-aiming/README.md

 # Recommended aim guides
 * [Sparky aim training routines](https://docs.google.com/document/d/1BPiDxbaqQVxInKwFfdr_AJdJDYVGKbUBGHJDKOeUy-Q/edit#heading=h.4t7np37336xm) - start here
 * [Sparky aim training benchmarks](https://docs.google.com/document/d/1vHiQRZMBJlmI69-SgHm3i0eS5ALfq2hEu-ZPyvC6ycE/edit) - I use these to get a general sense of where I'm at in my aim progression
+* [PureRoutines](https://docs.google.com/document/d/1KClHkbHYJpJ6m81DKF3CO8THmn04GHuHvrslOsp8TbE/edit) - this is my new go-to warm-up routine when I'm pushing PBs.
+This is primarily geared toward improving smoothness, and I do the 1by1 version.
+Centering in particular is phenomenal for overall aim improvement.
 * [Laizirz Routine](https://docs.google.com/document/d/1TADrvn1K0ThstNklJGQohi-qxGGd3jJ0PqlbDN-A2jg/edit) - my new favorite routine.
 Not for beginners, this can be quite frustrating with mostly small, fast-moving bots.
 But it seems to be the fastest way to improve in-game.
 * [Aimer7's workout routines](https://www.dropbox.com/s/vaba3potfhf9jy1/KovaaK%20aim%20workout%20routines.pdf?dl=0) - used to be the de facto standard for routines, but pretty much everyone has transitioned to Sparky's instead.
 Still, I would suggest everyone read and understand the principles of aiming laid out in this guide.